When do schools close due to snow?

 UK weather: Snow forecast as temperatures set to drop to -10C in Arctic blast

-Snow and ice are causing disruption across the UK as an Arctic blast sweeps across the country, raising the prospect of school closures this week.
+Snow, ice and freezing temperatures have caused disruption across the UK this January as an Arctic blast swept across the country, driving out the persistent heavy rain with which the new year began.

-Forecasters have warned the cold snap could last until Friday, with temperatures dropping as low as -10C in some areas.
+Forecasters now expect the current cold snap to last into next week before more milder conditions return, with temperatures staying well below zero in some areas by night.

-A Met Office yellow warning for snow and ice across parts of Northern Ireland, north-west England and North Wales will be in place from 12pm on Monday until 12pm on Tuesday.
-Snow and ice is also expected to affect northern Scotland until 10am on Wednesday, it said.
+A warmer front is forecast to push in from the Atlantic over the weekend, according to the Met Office, bringing downpours to the western British Isles before the mercury slowly rises in Wales and England on Sunday and Monday.

 But at what point would the wintry weather lead schools to close their doors?
 Here are the key questions and answers: